snowykami/blog/en/about.md

 - TypeScript - Frontend Development, Backend Development, a little bit of frontend requirements
 - Java - Development of Minecraft-related content

+Some of my personal projects are on [GitHub](https://github.com/snowykami/).

+Some organization projects and personal projects are on [Liteyuki Gitea](https://git.liteyuki.icu/snowykami).

+If you want to know about the projects of Liteyuki Studio, you can visit [Liteyuki Studio](https://liteyuki.icu).

 ## Contacts
 Click the menu in the upper right corner and select my contact information.